comprendezvous/docu_clear/README.md

 <b>background</b>

-the ideas started as a soundcloud for documentation where users could
+the idea started as a soundcloud for documentation where users could
 identify the exact point where their comprehension of a topic described
 in documentation fails.